-Tel Aviv is famous worldwide for its fantastic beachside, that stretches over a length of around 13.5 kilometers along the beautiful Mediterranean Sea.
-It is divided to 13 declared beaches, each having a different vibe.
-All include showers, changing rooms and toilets and are well maintained.
-Some beaches have sport facilities on them and some offer lounge beds or chairs during the season (April to October).
-So, if you want to enjoy the sun, the sand and the wonderful sea, you can just grab a beach towel and head to one of the beaches for a nice day on Tel Aviv’s beachside.
-It’s free!
+Tel Aviv is famous worldwide for its fantastic beachside along the Mediterranean Sea.
+The beach strip is divided into 13 declared beaches, each having a different vibe.
+All include showers, changing rooms, and toilets and are well maintained.
+Some beaches have sports facilities.
+Some offer lounge beds, chairs, and sun umbrellas during the season (April to October).

-I really love Charles Clore Beach, just a few hundred steps away from Old Jaffa.
-It’s a quiet beach compared to others, has a great view to Old Jaffa and a great bar-café on site.
-Other recommended beaches include Jerusalem Beach and Gordon Beach, which are very close to each other.
-Hilton Beach is a gay friendly beach, not far away as well.
+I love Charles Clore Beach, a few hundred steps away from Old Jaffa.
+It’s a quiet beach compared to the others, has a great view of Old Jaffa and a great bar-café on site.
+Other recommended beaches are Jerusalem Beach and Gordon Beach, which are very close to each other.
+Hilton Beach is a gay-friendly beach, not far away as well.

 2 – Explore the beautiful streets of Old Jaffa: